Seeking the Truth Amidst Satirical Sites

 There are many possible approaches to exposing the article’s lies.
 The easiest is to direct the reader to the blog’s “disclaimer” page where it explicitly states, “The original content on this blog is largely satirical.”
 However, it would be rewarding to analyse the text of the article using tools of critical thinking.
 Not only will this approach clarify misinformation; it will also challenge one’s interlocutors to think critically and thus raise the general level of public discourse.

-I find the points in the eHow article on “How to Detect Sarcasm in Writing” helpful, and I will use these points in analysing the Diversity Chronicle article.
+I find the points in the eHow article on “” helpful, and I will use these points in analysing the Diversity Chronicle article.
 Although the article addresses sarcasm, and not satire, strictly speaking, the article is nevertheless instructive on analysing whether a writer means what he or she is actually writing.

 1 .
 Look for statements of emotion or opinion that seem out of place in the given context.
 If a writer’s supporting an opinion that seems completely illogical, there’s a good chance he or she’s being sarcastic and attempting to convey the opposite position.

 In the case of the Diversity Chronicle article, a Pope Francis full of contradictions is portrayed.
 First, Pope Francis supposedly waxed about love and charity to the point of saying that there is no literal hell, and saying that “today, we no longer judge.”

 Then, the Pope supposedly said, “A racist is not a true Christian.
 A racist casts aside his humanity to become a beast, a demon!
 He is the embodiment and personification of evil, a Satan!” and announced that “We will consider excommunication for those whose souls willingly dwell in the darkness and evil of intolerance and racism.
 Satan himself is a metaphor or a personification, for the collective evils of mankind.
 Today, these evils manifest foremost as racism, intolerance, religious persecution and bigotries of all kinds.”